confluentinc/event-streaming-patterns/docs/event-stream/event-stream.md

 ---
 seo:
   title: Event Stream
   description: Event Streams are the mechanism for Event Processing Applications to communicate.
-Connect Event Processing Applications together using an Event Stream, which is a channel for Events.
+Connect Event Processing Applications together using an Event Stream.
 Event streams are often named and contain Events of a well known format.
 ---
 # Event Stream
 [Event Processing Applications](../event-processing/event-processing-application.md) need to communicate, and ideally the communication is facilitated with [Events](../event/event.md).
 The applications need a standard mechanism to use for this communication.